-Frustratingly, the insurance industry has been slow to catch up, with many insurers being reticent to cover serious ‘mental health’ conditions – particularly those such as Alzheimer’s which are progressive.
+Many insurers are reticent to cover serious ‘mental health’ conditions – particularly those such as Alzheimer’s that are progressive.
 This is starting to change, thankfully, with more insurers willing to offer travel insurance cover for Alzheimer’s.
 But it seems that all too often, this insurance comes at a considerable price.

 Why is Travel Insurance for Alzheimer's sufferers more expensive?

-Rightly or wrongly, the insurance industry presumes that people with Alzheimer’s are relatively ‘high risk’ – for example, that they are more likely to have an accident (whilst on holiday) that requires medical treatment.
+Rightly or wrongly, the insurance industry presumes that people with Alzheimer’s are relatively ‘high risk’ – for example, that they are more likely to have an accident that requires medical treatment.
 With this in mind, the insurer will charge the customer more to provide the necessary cover.

 What sort of questions are asked when applying for travel insurance for Alzheimer’s?